Some essentials to have in your home for your new kitten are:

 Continue with monthly deworming, some flea

-preventatives also cover deworming.
+and tick preventatives also cover deworming.

 6 months: Your kitten can be spayed or neutered.